tinythings/logjet/doc/configuration.md

 - `block`
   - do not use collector socket timeouts
   - the bridge waits as long as needed for the collector reply
+- `drop-newest`
+  - keep using collector socket timeouts
+  - if the bridge-side export queue is full, the newest record is dropped explicitly

 Important:

 - default is `disconnect`
 - this setting affects bridge export to the collector
 - `logjetd replay` remains a one-shot bulk operation and does not use this policy

+### `backpressure.max-buffered-records`

+Maximum number of OTLP log batches the bridge keeps in its local export queue per bridge connection when `backpressure.enabled: true`.

+Important:

+- default is `16`
+- must be greater than zero
+- applies only to `logjetd bridge`
+- `block` waits for queue space
+- `disconnect` fails the bridge connection when the queue is full
+- `drop-newest` drops the newest queued record when the queue is full

 ### `backpressure.enabled`